Democracy in America: Main themes

-The Puritan founding
+Puritan founding

 Tocqueville begins his study of the U.S. by explaining the contribution of the Puritans.
 According to him, the Puritans established the U.S. democratic social state of equality.
 They arrived equals in education and were all middle class.
 In addition, Tocqueville observes that they contributed a synthesis of religion and political liberty in America that was uncommon in Europe, particularly in France.
 He calls the Puritan Founding the "seed" of his entire work.

-The Federal Constitution
+Federal constitution

 Tocqueville believed that the Puritans established the principle of sovereignty of the people in the Fundamental Orders of Connecticut.
 The American Revolution then popularized this principle, followed by the Constitutional Convention of 1787, which developed institutions to manage popular will.
 While Tocqueville speaks highly of the U.S. Constitution, he believes that the mores, or "habits of mind" of the American people play a more prominent role in the protection of freedom.
 These include: